-Vlasiator is a significant investment, and its development has taken many years (since 2008).
 Vlasiator is funded by the European Research Council and the Academy of Finland.

 Vlasiator requires considerable amount of human resources.
 The code is being developed by external funding.
 Runs are carried out with supercomputer resources that the PI team applies for from competitive sources (such as PRACE and CSC Grand Challenge).
 Each run needs to be babysat.